 If you see a quenda, log your sightings on iNaturalist or give Environmental Services a call on (08) 9550 3941.

-This partnership was set up in 2016 to learn more about the bottlenose dolphins that use the Peel-Harvey Estuary and surrounding coastal waters.
+This partnership was initially set up in 2016 to learn more about the bottlenose dolphins that use the Peel-Harvey Estuary and surrounding coastal waters.
 This information has helped to guide the way we manage and protect this iconic local species.

-There are approximately 80 resident dolphins that live in the Peel-Harvey Estuary and 500 individual dolphins visiting our waterways.
+There are approximately 90 resident dolphins that live in the Peel-Harvey Estuary and 500 individual dolphins visiting our waterways.

 Our local dolphins are at risk of fishing line entanglement and shallow water stranding.
 You can help protect this species by: